< Previous standard ^ Up a level ^ Next standard >

 - Management over-valuing information security and perhaps over-spending on the controls, diverting funds unnecessarily from other projects and operations (including other forms of risk treatment);

-- Information security investments or budgets being determined on potentially inappropriate bases (such as allocating a certain percentage of total IT expenditure, a specific increase or decrease on last year’s budget, or some notional ‘industry benchmark’ that fails to take due account of the organization’s specific situation and needs);
+- Information security investments or budgets being determined on potentially inappropriate bases (such as allocating a certain percentage of total IT expenditure, a specific increase or decrease on last year’s budget, or some notional ‘industry benchmark’ that fails to take due account of the organisation’s specific situation and needs);

 - Application of inappropriate or inaccurate economic models and/or investment appraisal techniques (including those commonly used to assess conventional investments in facilities, plant and machinery), giving misleading results when applied in this risk management field;

-- Failing to take full account of frequent changes in the information risk environment and necessary controls, such as novel threats, newly-recognized vulnerabilities, changes in the way the organization uses and depends on information, and changes to external compliance obligations (such as new privacy laws and regulations), which hints at the idea of making the organization inherently strong and resilient to cope with future challenges even if they are not or cannot be predicted at this point; and
+- Failing to take full account of frequent changes in the information risk environment and necessary controls, such as novel threats, newly-recognized vulnerabilities, changes in the way the organisation uses and depends on information, and changes to external compliance obligations (such as new privacy laws and regulations), which hints at the idea of making the organisation inherently strong and resilient to cope with future challenges even if they are not or cannot be predicted at this point; and

 - Setting inappropriate management expectations regarding the projected costs and benefits arising from the ISMS.